postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-azure-ad.md

 1. In the app management screen, select **Provisioning** in the left panel.
 1. In the _Provisioning Mode_ menu, select **Automatic**.
 1. In the _Tenant URL_ field, enter the Postman SCIM endpoint: `https://api.getpostman.com/scim/v2/`
-1. In the _Secret Token_ field, enter you [SCIM API key](/docs/administration/scim-provisioning/scim-provisioning-overview/#generating-scim-api-key). <!-- TODO: is this correct -->
+1. In the _Secret Token_ field, enter your [SCIM API key](/docs/administration/scim-provisioning/scim-provisioning-overview/#generating-scim-api-key).
 1. Select **Test Connection** to have Azure AD attempt to connect to the Postman SCIM endpoint.
 If the attempt fails, you will see an error message.
 If the attempt is successful, the response is `HTTP 200 OK` with an empty SCIM `ListResponse` message.
 1. Select **Save** to save the admin credentials.